maxdgrogan/topographic-vae/README.md

 ## Training topographic VAEs

-All code is documented and a notebook tutorial is provided in `notebook.ipynb`.
+All code is documented and a notebook tutorial is provided in `tutorial.ipynb`.
 For further details please refer to the *Methods* sections of ([Blum et al 2022](https://www.biorxiv.org/content/10.1101/2021.12.10.472161v3)).

 ## License